AmandaStromdahl/DD2480_CodeComplexity_Coverage/report.md

 ...
 ```

 This change brings down the CCN of `new_generation` to 4, approximately a 79% decrease from the original CCN of 19.
 Although the total CCN of all functions is 14 (6 + 4 + 4) we have managed to refactor this function into very digestible chunks.
 From a readability perspective it is also very improved, as you can easily spot the main steps at a glance.
-Although someone who reads this function would have to "jump around" a bit to understand every detail, as you can unravel the necessary details on demand instead of trying to understand everything at once.
+Although someone who reads this function would have to "jump around" a bit to understand every detail, but you have the opportunity to unravel the necessary details on demand instead of trying to understand everything at once.